What’s your excuse?:

 Consider rewriting that statement: You don’t know how to exercise yet.
 In other words, you are learning.
 Which, by the way, is how everyone starts.

-You can pull great workout ideas from magazines, books, and websites (check out our collection at “Move“).
+You can pull great workout ideas from magazines, books, and websites.
 You might also try fitness DVDs, which you can buy online or borrow from your local library, or hit YouTube for videos demonstrating key moves and form pointers.

 If you’re a health-club member, consider trying out a group fitness class, or enlist a trainer to help you learn some basics.
 Adopt a beginner’s mind: Decide not to be intimidated by what you don’t yet know.
 Just start where you are, and over time you’ll gain both skill and confidence.